 Other relevant terms

 Crown preparation: This is the design of the tooth after it has been shaved down to allow room for a crown.
-The preparation design depends on the material that the crown will be made from, previous fillings, fractures, and root canal therapy performed on the tooth while trying to maintain enough tooth structure for the crown to adhere onto.
+The preparation design depends on the material that the crown will be made from, previous fillings, fractures, and root canal therapy.
+There must be enough tooth structure for the crown to adhere onto.

 Margin: This is the edge of the crown that meets the prepared surface of the tooth.
 This needs to be smooth with no gaps or ledges.

-Dental veneer: This is a partial crown that covers only the front of the tooth.
+Dental veneer: Porcelain veneers are partial crowns that cover only the front and biting edge of teeth.
 These all-ceramic restorations are usually placed on front teeth to change the color or shape of teeth or add symmetry and balance to a smile.
 Since they are sometimes placed on crooked teeth, treatment with veneers has sometimes been referred to as "instant orthodontics."

 Temporary/provisional: This is a temporary crown that is placed on the tooth while waiting for the final crown to be made by the dental lab.
 Temporary crowns shouldn't be left on a tooth for very long because they are made of weak materials and cemented with weak cement that doesn't seal the tooth for very long.
 Occasionally, a temporary crown will purposely be left on for a prolonged period of time by the dentist to make sure it becomes free of pain or other symptoms.

 There are a variety of situations that require a tooth to be restored with a dental crown.
 The following are the most common: